HPCE/hpce-2018-cw3/readme.md

 from scratch by the end, but the performance you get may not be be as high as a TBB version.

+This builds on your existing knowledge of iteration spaces, and your experience with `tbb::parallel_for`.
+There are also links to the dependencies you've been seeing when implementing things using `tbb::task_group`, but now there is much less safety.

 Checking your OpenCL environment
 ================================